10 Jobs

 The Jobs page lists all the jobs created, along with the job name, notebook, owner of the job, last start date, next run date, status, and schedule.

-• Create jobs.
-Click Create to create a new job to schedule your notebook.
+• Create: Click Create to create a new job to schedule your notebook.

-• Duplicate jobs: You can create a copy of an existing job listed on the Jobs page.
+• Duplicate: You can create a copy of an existing job listed on the Jobs page.
 Click Duplicate to make a copy of the selected job.

-• Stop jobs: Click Stop to terminate a job that is currently running.
+• Stop: Click Stop to end a job that is currently running.

-• Start jobs: The Start button is enabled only for jobs that are in Scheduled status.
+• Start: The Start button is enabled only for jobs that are in Scheduled status.
 Click Start to start a scheduled job.
+You can start multiple jobs at the same time, but you must start them individually, and not in bulk.
 The Start option is not applicable for the following conditions:

 • Jobs that have already completed its scheduled run cannot be re-started.